dogan-the-analyst/Model_Car_Warehouse_Analysis/README.md

 ![alt text](result10-1.png)

 ## Recommendations
-1. Considering the storage percentages of the warehouses, the company might consider closing the `South` and moving its inventory to the `West`.
+1. Considering the storage percentages of the warehouses, the company might consider closing the `South` and moving its inventory to the `East`, `North` and `West`.
 2. Some of the products are in short supply.
 For example, `F/A 18 Hornet 1/72` and `1960 BSA Gold Star DBD34`.
 They should be increased.
 Otherwise, the difference between the order date and the shipping date would be higher due to supply.
 3. First and foremost, the products in the `East` and `North` warehouses should be reduced immediately.
 They and other products like them represent unnecessary inventory.
 Such inventory items cause unnecessary costs for the company.
 4. The company can open new offices in `Spain` and `Germany`.
 Due to the results of 5th and 7th queries. `Spain` is the third country with the most orders.
 And `Germany` is the second country with the most customers.